 The soup is red not because of tomato overload but because I put in a tablespoonful of sweet paprika.
 And what is paprika?
 It is a spice made by grinding dried capsicum (bell peppers) or chilies or a combination of both.
 If made with dried capsicum, the paprika is mild or sweet.
 If combined with chilies, it may be pungent or hot.
 Paprika is available in the spice section of most groceries.

-- 6 to 8 c. of meat broth, preferably homemade
+- 6 to 8 cups bone broth - preferably homemade

-- 1 c. of cooked meat (pork, beef, chicken or whatever you prefer)
+- 1 cup cooked meat - (pork, beef, chicken or whatever you prefer)

 - Heat the olive oil in a pot.